cryptocrowd-city/xcrc-core-wallet/doc/xaya/interface.md

 ### Basic Operation <a name="up-to-date-operation"></a>

-The typical mode of operation is that the game engine's current state corresponds to the tip of the current Xaya blockchain.
+The typical mode of operation is that the game engine's current state corresponds to the tip of the current CRyptoCrowd blockchain.
 In this case, whenever a new block comes in and `game-block-attach` is published, `DATA.parent` equals the block associated with the current game state.
 Similarly, for `game-block-detach` during a reorg, `DATA.hash` is exactly